rcrowther/django-static_models/README.md

 The main code is in 'static_models.utils.ModelGenerator', which is well-documented.
 If you need something different, try look there.

+## Install
+The code can either be download ed from Github, or installed uning pip,

+    pip3 install django-static-models

+The code needs to be declared in settings.py,

+    INSTALLED_APPS = [
+         'static_models.apps.StaticModelsConfig',
+    ]

 ## Management commands
 Typically,